Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

 ## Rich Text and Pages

 A wiki needs to support **rich text** for formatted content like headings, bold text, and lists.
 Instead of allowing raw HTML (which is insecure), we’ll use **Markdown** and convert it to HTML on the server using the `marked` library.
 Rich text enhances user-generated content by allowing formatting without compromising security.
 Raw HTML inputs can lead to XSS (Cross-Site Scripting) attacks, where malicious scripts are injected.
-Markdown is a lightweight markup language that's easy to learn and safe when parsed correctly—it converts plain text to HTML while sanitizing potential threats.
+Markdown is a lightweight markup language that's easy to learn and safe when parsed correctly it converts plain text to HTML while sanitizing potential threats.

 **Install `marked`:**